RufelleEmmanuelPactol/The-Dive-Library/README.md

 ### Removes:

-O(1) - add at head, add at tail
+O(1) - remove at head, remove at tail

-Worst case: O(log n) - add at areas outside of head and tail
+Worst case: O(log n) - remove at areas outside of head and tail

 ### Resizes: